 On July 14, 1928, the trust acquired 236 Clarendon.

-Newton Talbot and his wife, Calista (Clement) Talbot, made 236 Clarendon their home.
+By late 1871, Newton Talbot and Calista (Clement) Talbot had made 236 Clarendon their home.
 They previously had lived at the St. James Hotel.
-Her was publisher of Ballou’s Monthly Magazine.
+He was publisher of Ballou’s Monthly Magazine.

 They continued to live at 236 Clarendon during the 1880-1881 winter season, but moved thereafter to 200 Dartmouth.